GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Algorithms

 \section{Algorithms}

-Based on the GePUP-ES formulation, we construct numerical algorithms in this section to preserve the monotonic decrease of the modified kinetic energy, the divergence residue, and the magnitude of the normal velocity on the domain boundary.
+Based on the GePUP-ES formulation, we construct numerical algorithms to preserve the monotonic decrease of the modified kinetic energy, the divergence residue, and the magnitude of the normal velocity on the domain boundary.